swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 ## Introduction

-In this chapter, we will deploy the model to the Kubernetes cluster with the help of the CI/CD pipeline.
+In this chapter, you will deploy the model to the Kubernetes cluster with the help of the CI/CD pipeline.
 We will use the MLEM tool to deploy the model to the cluster and the pipeline to trigger the deployment.